Seirdy/seirdy.one/content/posts/website-best-practices.md

 Color overrides go well beyond simple foreground and background color changes.
 Windows' High Contrast Mode, for instance, makes [more advanced modifications](https://accessabilly.com/accessibility-issues-concerning-windows-high-contrast-mode/).

-In fact, the CSS Working Group is working on a specification for re-coloring websites in {{<cited-work name="CSS Color Adjustment Module Level 1" url="https://drafts.csswg.org/css-color-adjust-1/">}}.
+In fact, the CSS Working Group is working on a specification for re-coloring websites in <span itemscope itemtype="https://schema.org/TechArticle">{{<cited-work name="CSS Color Adjustment Module Level 1" extraName="headline" url="https://drafts.csswg.org/css-color-adjust-1/">}}</span>.
 The Chromium team's in-progress [auto dark mode](https://chromestatus.com/feature/5672533924773888) will use this specification to darken websites globally.
 Websites can opt out with the `color-scheme` property, but they really shouldn't have to: stylesheets should be robust enough to handle re-coloring.

 ### Dark themes